 Gateways to the past

 Even though they are hundreds and, in some cases, thousands, of years old, many ancient walls still stand across the globe.
-Some of these structures, such as the Great Wall of China, are major tourist attractions, while others are crumbling, mostly forgotten relics that give history buffs a chance to come face-to-face with the past.
-There are even a few instances where ancient walls have survived urbanization and now stand amidst malls and skyscrapers as a reminder of a city’s ancient roots.
+Some of these structures, such as Hadrian's Wall (pictured), are popular tourist attractions, while others are crumbling, mostly forgotten relics that give history buffs a chance to come face-to-face with the past.
+There are even a few instances where ancient walls have survived urbanization and now stand amidst malls and skyscrapers as a reminder of a city's ancient roots.

 Except for a few famous examples, these structures are often overshadowed by historic castles or artifact-filled museums.
 But they really are living parts of the past, providing a chance to experience the ancient world outside of a sterile exhibit space.